calebds/sfi-example-project/README.md

 Recipe ingredients should be relational, such that recipes can be filtered/browsed by ingredient.
 MUI provides many useful components to achieve this, such as https://mui.com/material-ui/react-select/#multiple-select or https://mui.com/x/react-data-grid/

-You can choose to store your recipes however you like, we reccomend using a simple json file but if you'd like to integrate SQLite you may do so.
+You can choose to store your recipes however you like, we recommend using a simple json file but if you'd like to integrate SQLite you may do so.

 ## User Actions
 In a real version of this application, we would need to provide content creators with the ability to create recipe posts, but we will assume that is already done and will just build the presentation view for the reader.
 Readers should be able to take some actions with recipes: